 Initially, signs of stifle lameness are often subtle.
 Horses may seem off when taken out of their stalls, but get better as they continue working.
 A long period of stall rest and subsequent loss of muscle and ligament tone may exacerbate the problem.

 Reluctance to work may prove an early indicator of a stifle issue.
-Other signs of stifle lameness include:
+Other signs of weak stifles in horses include:

 - Dragging the toe

 - Canter resistance

 - Shortened stride